johanbook/file-domain-server/README.md

-# domain-file-server
+# file-domain-server

 _This software has not been tested in regards of security and should not be used in a production environment_

-**domain-file-server** is a simplistic Nodejs file server supporting multiple domains.
+**file-server-domain** is a simplistic Nodejs file server supporting multiple domains.
 It is mainly intended to run an internal network with its own DNS server.

 ## Configuration